tldr-pages/tldr/pages/common/gem.md

 > Interact with the package manager for the Ruby programming language.
 > More information: <https://rubygems.org>.

-- Display remote gems:
+- Search for remote gem(s):

 `gem search {{regexp}}`

-- Display remote gem(s) and show all available versions:
+- Search for remote gem(s) and show all available versions:

 `gem search {{regexp}} --all`